-Press SEL at the Charger Status screen to view charger operating parameters; see Figure 4-2.
+Press SEL at the Charger Status screen to view charger-operating parameters; see Figure 4-2.
 Parameter values cannot be changed in this series of screens.

 Press SEL at the Operating Mode screen to select float or equalization as the desired operating mode.
 This menu also contains a relay/lamp test function.
 See Figure 4-3.
-If password protection is enabled, only authorized personnel will be able to access these menus.
+If password protection is enabled, a password is required to access these menus.

 Press SEL at the Charger Setup screen to change charger setup; see Figure 4-4.
-If password protection is enabled, only authorized personnel will be able access setup menus.
+If password protection is enabled, a password is required to access these menus.